Coos County, Oregon: Politics

-Coos County at one time favored the Democratic Party and was one of the few counties in the West to be won by George McGovern.
+Between the New Deal and Bill Clinton, Coos County strongly favored the Democratic Party.
+It was one of the few counties in the West to be won by George McGovern in the 1972 presidential election.
 No Republican presidential candidate obtained a majority in the county between 1956 and 1996, although Ronald Reagan did obtain pluralities in both 1980 and – very narrowly – in 1984.
-Since the turn of the century it has become a solidly Republican county in Presidential elections as a result of de-unionization in the timber industry and opposition to Democratic environmental policies.
+Since the turn of the century it has become a strongly Republican county in Presidential elections as a result of various factors including de-unionization in the timber industry and opposition to environmental policies often championed by Democrats.
 The last Democrat to win a majority in Coos County was Michael Dukakis in 1988, although Bill Clinton won pluralities in both his elections.
+Barack Obama, in both of his presidential campaigns, was the most recent Democrat to even break 40 percent of the vote in Coos County.

 In the United States House of Representatives, Coos County in located in Oregon's 4th congressional district, which also includes the more left-leaning Eugene metropolitan area and has been represented by Democrat Val Hoyle since 2023.
 In the Oregon State Senate, the county is split between the 5th District, represented by Republican Dick Anderson, and the 1st District, represented by Republican David Brock Smith.
 In the Oregon House of Representatives, it is split between the 9th District, represented by Republican, Boomer Wright, and the 1st District, represented by Republican Court Boice.
-All legislative seats, as of 2021, are held by Republicans in the Oregon State legislature.
+All legislative seats, as of 2021, are held by Republicans in the Oregon Legislative Assembly.